0x80/mono-ts/README.md

 This is a quest for the ideal Typescript monorepo setup.

 My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on.

-If you use different platforms, this can still be a great starting point, as it should be easy to discard any packages that you have no use for.
-The monorepo approach by itself is largely independent of the chosen technology stack.
+If you use different platforms, this can still be a great starting point, as discarding packages you have no use for should be easy.
+The monorepo approach by itself is independent of the chosen technology stack.

-This is meant as a best-effort approach given the tooling that is available, so expect this repository to change as the ecosystem around Typescript and Javascript continue to evolve.
+This is meant as a best-effort approach given the tooling that is available, so expect this repository to change as the ecosystem around Typescript and Javascript evolves.
+Also, I am currently working on two Firestore libraries (server and client) that likely will make it in here in the coming months.

-Contributions are welcome within the scope of this example, but I doubt there will ever be a one-size-fits-all solution, so this code should be viewed as opinionated.
+Contributions and suggestions are welcome within the scope of this example, but I doubt there ever will be a one-size-fits-all solution, so this code should be viewed as opinionated.

-> Disclaimer: This example is not yet finished to the standard that I would
-> like.
-While the setup works fine, some of the code could be improved.
-I am in
-> the middle of integrating isolate-package as part of firebase-tools.
-Once that
-> is done I will write an article about this setup.

 <!-- TOC -->